transcom/mymove/docs/adr/0046-build-only-pull-requests-in-circleci.md

 ## Decision Outcome

-*Chosen Alternative:* Switch on the CircleCI option to only build PRs and our default branch (master)
+*Chosen Alternative:* Switch on the CircleCI option to only build PRs and our default branch (master)A

+Once accepted this switch `CircleCI -> Project Settings -> Advanced -> Only build pull requests` should be enabled.

+### How do we undo this

+We turn the `CircleCI -> Project Settings -> Advanced -> Only build pull requests` option off.

 ## Pros and Cons of the Alternatives